reinvantveer/reinvantveer.github.io/_posts/2021-04-10-qgis-plugin-development.md

 ![Avoid overlap on active layer digitizing settings](/images/qgis/qgis-avoid-overlap-on-active-layer.png)

-For heavy digitigers, this option will save you hours of work and delivers clean maps with non-overlapping polygons.
+For heavy digitisers, this option will save you hours of work and delivers clean maps with non-overlapping polygons.

 But I digress.